Jake Corman: Career

-In 1998, Corman's father, Doyle Corman, a Pennsylvania State Senator for 21 years, announced his retirement from the Senate.
+In 1998, Corman's father, Doyle Corman, a Pennsylvania state senator for 21 years, announced his retirement from the Senate.
 Corman announced that he would run for his father's seat.
 During the three-way GOP primary, Corman was attacked by the other candidates for a 1995 drunk driving conviction, as well as his admission to experimenting with marijuana in the 1980s.

 In 2002, Corman was re-elected with over 92% of the vote, facing only minimal opposition from a Libertarian Party candidate.
 In 2006, Corman defeated Democrat Jon Eich, Robert J. Cash, and Libertarian Thomas Martin with 56% of the vote.
 After the leadership shakeup following the 2006 elections, Corman bid for the position of Senate Majority Leader, but was edged out by Dominic Pileggi and was ultimately elected as the Majority Policy Chairman, succeeding Joe Scarnati.
 After the 2008 election, Corman became Chairman of the Senate Appropriations Committee.

-The Pennsylvania Report named him to the 2009 "The Pennsylvania Report 100" list of influential figures in Pennsylvania politics and called him of the state's "rising stars."
+The Pennsylvania Report named him to the 2009 "The Pennsylvania Report 100" list of influential figures in Pennsylvania politics and called him one of the state's "rising stars."

 In 2010, Corman again defeated Democrat Jon Eich for re-election garnering 69.4% of the vote.
 In 2014 and 2016, Corman was unopposed for re-election.
 In 2018, he again won re-election after defeating Democrat Ezra Nanes by more than 10,500 votes.
 After the 2014 election, Corman became Senate Majority Leader.